rstewa35/google-chat-electron/README.md

 # Note

-This is a fork of [ankurk91's](https://github.com/ankurk91) [*google-chat-electron*](https://github.com/ankurk91/google-chat-electron) since he will no longer be maintaining it.
+* This is a fork of [ankurk91's](https://github.com/ankurk91) [*google-chat-electron*](https://github.com/ankurk91/google-chat-electron) since he will no longer be maintaining it.
+* Currently only supporting macOS and Windows for releases, but you are welcome to build from source for any other platform.
+* I plan on adding this package to the app stores struck-through below (e.g., Homebrew, Chocolatey, etc.).
+I'll update the README when this happens.
+* I also intend on fixing the Linux build in the future when I get some time.

 # Desktop app for Google Chat